Chart Color Schemes

 Infrastructure

-Murdoch - Kardinya has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+Murdoch - Kardinya has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 11 projects that are expected to impact the area.
-Notable projects include the Kardinya Park Shopping Centre Redevelopment, Kardinya Rise Estate, North Lake Road - Winterfold Road Intersection Upgrade, and New Women and Babies Hospital.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects that could impact the area.
+Notable ones include Kardinya Rise Estate, North Lake Road - Winterfold Road Intersection Upgrade, New Women and Babies Hospital, and Murdoch University New Academic Building.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.